Paris Saint-Germain Handball: Stadium

 The Stade Pierre de Coubertin, with a seating capacity of 3,400 spectators, serves as PSG's home stadium for LNH Division 1 matches.
-For EHF Champions League games, on the other hand, the club use Halle Georges Carpentier as its home venue.
+For EHF Champions League games, on the other hand, the club uses the Halle Georges Carpentier as its home venue.
 It has a seating capacity of 4,500 spectators.

 Training facilities

-In 2023, the club's first team and academy will move to the Paris Saint-Germain Training Center.
-On the second plateau of the new training ground and sports complex handball players – professionals as well as academy attendees – will enjoy the use of two fields, a stand with a capacity of 250 spectators, fitness rooms, recovery areas, staff offices and meeting rooms.
+Campus PSG is the training ground of Paris Saint-Germain Handball.
+Owned and financed by the club, the venue will bring together PSG's football (male and female), handball and judo teams, as well as the football and handball academies.
+The handball division have their own specific areas and facilities spread over 4,510 m2 of space, including two fields, a stand with a capacity of 250 spectators, fitness rooms, recovery areas, staff offices, and meeting rooms.

 Supporters

-Between 2010 and 2016, with the impossibility for fan groups to support parent club Paris Saint-Germain (men's football team) at home or away, the PSG faithful turned to Paris Saint-Germain Féminine, and to a lesser extent to the Paris Saint-Germain Academy sides, being the very rare case of fan groups supporting their club's women's football team.
+Between 2010 and 2016, with the impossibility for fan groups to support parent club Paris Saint-Germain (men's football team) at home or away, the PSG faithful turned to Paris Saint-Germain FC (women), and to a lesser extent to the Paris Saint-Germain FC Youth Academy sides, being the very rare case of fan groups supporting their club's women's football team.
 Liberté Pour les Abonnés and Nautecia, which were among several groups that reunited Boulogne and Auteuil supporters, were behind this initiative.
 PSG ultras have also occasionally attended big matches of the club's handball team ever since it was bought by PSG owners Qatar Sports Investments (QSI) in 2012.